-Static sites have one major advantage over their dynamic counterparts — speed.
-When a browser requests a static site it does not have to wait for any backend database connections or scripts to be run before the user can see the webpage.
+Static sites have one major advantage over their dynamic counterparts: speed.
+When a browser requests a static site, it does not have to wait for any backend database connections or scripts to be run before the user can see the webpage.

 How to turn your dynamic site into a static site

 Long story short: use a static site generator.
 Most static site generators are language specific.
-For example, read my blog post on how to generate a static site from a Contentful-powered web app written in Python.
+For an example, read my blog post on how to generate a static site from a Contentful-powered web app written in Python.
 But no matter if your app runs on NodeJS, Ruby or Go, the underlying principle of how static site generators work is the same.

 Going back to the blog example — a static site generator would generate a static page for every blog post, together with tags and categories, by pulling the information from the database.
 The generation of the static will take some time — but once generated, your users will thank you for your optimization efforts.